 So how can you reverse diabetes?
 The key seems to be weight loss.
 Not only can shedding pounds help you manage your diabetes, sometimes losing enough weight could help you live diabetes-free -- especially if you've only had the disease for a few years and haven't needed insulin.

-Several studies in England have looked at the effects of a very low-calorie diet on diabetes.
+Several studies in England have looked at the effects of a very low-calorie diet on overweight people with diabetes.
 Two had people follow a mostly liquid diet of 625-850 calories a day for 2-5 months, followed by a less restricted diet designed to help them keep off the weight they lost.
 Both studies found that nearly half the people who took part reversed their diabetes and kept their blood glucose near the normal range for at least 6 months to a year.

 This type of diet is extreme.
 It means working with a professional and being very controlled with how many calories you eat.
 But the chance that it could send you into remission may give you strong motivation to stick to it.

 Most of the people who reversed their type 2 diabetes lost 30 pounds or more.
 They also hadn't had diabetes as long as those who weren't as successful.
 So it's important to get started on a weight loss plan as soon as possible after you're diagnosed.